CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Program-Your-Life.md

 * Enjoy your financial stability.
   * Determine the quality of life you'd like to purchase with your salary.
   * Look up real values for the location in which you'd like to live.
+* You won't earn an average salary straight on your first years working in the field.
+Look up entry level salaries.
+* You may design another block for when you have attained industry experience and are eligible for a senior salary (average).
 ```java
 else if(i<55) {
   String location = "PR";